firefox-devtools/debugger/CONTRIBUTING.md

 > If this command doesn't work for your OS or Firefox version see the other [Firefox commands for running in a debuggable state](./docs/remotely-debuggable-browsers.md#firefox)

-**NOTE**: The Firefox started from the `npm run` command automatically sets the following necessary flags which you will need to do manually if you ran Firefox from the command line.
+**NOTE**: The Firefox started from the `yarn run` command automatically sets the following necessary flags which you will need to do manually if you ran Firefox from the command line.

 Navigate to `about:config` and accept any warning message.
 Then search for the following preferences and double click them to toggle their values to the following.